Print3M/securitree/_md/windows-domain-privesc/ad-delegation-abuse/constrained-delegation/index.md

 > **Requirements**
 >
-> * Compromised a service or a machine account with Constrained Delegation attribute.
+> * A compromised service or machine account with Constrained Delegation attribute.

+{/*TODO: Can obtained TGS be used only against SPN in msds-allowedToDelegateTo?
+Or can we select deifferent SPN?*/}

 Constrained Delegation is a special attribute (`TRUSTED_TO_AUTH_FOR_DELEGATION`) of a service account or machine account (with an associated SPN).
 This attribute means that an account with an SPN can use TGS for defined services on behalf of the user who authenticated to the service (example below).